How To Get a Merchant Cash Advance

 Merchant cash advances are not traditional loans – they are purchases of future payment receivables for an upfront, discounted purchase price.
 Because they are true sales and do not come from a traditional bank, there is no fixed payment or term, principal, interest, or interest rate involved and state usury and/or lending laws do not apply.

 Do merchant cash advances hurt your credit score?

-A merchant cash advance will not directly hurt your credit score, but it could indirectly low your score by raising your outstanding balance and your credit utilization ratio.
+A merchant cash advance will not directly hurt your credit score or give you bad credit, but it could indirectly lower your score by raising your outstanding balance and your credit utilization ratio.

 How much does a merchant cash advance cost?

 Cash advances are priced as a total cost of capital with fees and factor rates included.
 Factor rates are typically based on the risk associated with funding your business.